Farmgate Milk Value Tool

 - The range shown in the chart on the right in the top row of charts reflects the highest and lowest milk prices that would be paid based on the relevant processor contracts on the selected farm parameters.

 - The processor milk supply agreements used in each case by region represent at least 85% of milk collections in each region.
-On a national basis for the 2020/21 season, about 95% of all milk collections are represented in the weighted average calculations, while in the 2019/20 season about 90% of milk collections are represented.
+On a national basis for the 2021/22 season, about 90% of all milk collections are represented in the weighted average calculations, as was the case for the 2020/21 season.

 - The milk payments are calculated based on best available milk quality, such that the milk does not attract penalties but attracts available incentives.